Dop-dd/Data-Centric-Development-Milestone-Project-3/README.md

    1. Open this website on mobile version.
 This content is set to hide on small screens less than 763px

 4. Cabs Page:
    1. Go to Cabs page.
 Enter a vehicle type or model in the search box.
 Click search or cancel to stop the search.
 The results are displayed in a separate page.

 5. Add Cab Page:
    1. Fill in the form.
 You can only choose from the given vehicle types, brands and models in the drop-down options
    2. Fill your information and add a url link for a picture of the cab.
 Click on Book it.
 It takes you to the "Cabs Page"

-5. View Bookings Page:
-   1. Go to "View Bookings" page.
-Enter a vehicle type or model in the search box.
-Click search or cancel to stop the search.
-The results       are displayed in a separate page.

 6. Register Form:
    1. Only accessible from the admin Dashboad page.
 New users have to request explicitely to have access to this page .